 Informational and Navigational Resources

 This patent starts by telling us about informational resources and navigational resources.

 The click logs and query logs may be used to determine navigational scores to determine if a query could be determined to be a navigational query for a resource.
 If it is a navigational resource for a query, it may be given a score of 1.
 All other resources and websites may be given a score of 0.

-They tell us that: “This type of scoring model is based on the premise that a query is only navigational for one resource, or one website.”
+They tell us that: “This type of scoring model has based on the premise that a query is only navigational for one resource or one website.”

 An alternative is also presented, with a navigational score being a score with an upper bound and a lower bound, and that a query may have a “separate navigational score for each of multiple resources.”

 Also, “an informational query may have a relatively flat score for many resources, indicating such resources are selected often for the query when identified by search results, and the score may gradually decrease to the lower bound for the remaining resources that are rarely selected for the query.”

 Navigational queries may rank highly for one resource (or several resources belonging to one website) and shallow scores for all other resources.
-This makes sense – if someone searches for ESPN, they are going to be satisfied with pages from the ESPN website, and not from other websites.
+This makes sense – if someone searches for ESPN, they will be satisfied with pages from the ESPN website and not from other websites.

 Categorical Quality Resources

 A resource that satisfied a quality condition shows the resource is popular for the category to which the received query belongs.
 It is in a subset of resources that are likely to “satisfy a user’s informational need concerning the category.”